coq/coq/doc/sphinx/proof-engine/tactics.rst

-   This is equivalent to :n:`generalize @term` but it generalizes only over the specified occurrences of :n:`@term` (counting from left to right on the expression printed using option :opt:`Printing All`).
+   This is equivalent to :n:`generalize @term` but it generalizes only over the specified occurrences of :n:`@term` (counting from left to right on the expression printed using option :flag:`Printing All`).

 .. tacv:: generalize @term as @ident